Sutra 1.2 — Oh… this is about my mind, not yoga poses.

 Anyone who has tried to sit quietly for even a few minutes knows how quickly those ripples appear.

 The mind jumps ahead to the next task.
-It replays something that already happened.

 It drifts toward something that might happen later.

 Some of these movements are useful.
 They help us stay organized, safe, and responsive in the world.
-Others simply carry our attention away.

-The sutras suggest something different:
+But the sutras suggest something different:

 Clarity already exists beneath the movement.